MORE FROM SCOTLAND MAGAZINE

 For a Highland Fling

 Home for centuries to the Earls, Marqueses, and Dukes of Atholl, this castle, which opens again in April 2022, hosts long-term exhibitions on the Jacobite risings (over which the family was torn) and the sartorial elegance of past dukes and duchesses.
-However, the highlight of the castle’s calendar is the Atholl Highlanders weekend, which this year takes place on 28-29 May.
+However, the highlight of the castle’s calendar is the Atholl Highlanders weekend.
 The Atholl Highlanders are the only remaining private army in Europe and act as the personal bodyguard to the Duke of Atholl, who is Chief of the Clan Murray.
 In 1842, the Atholl Highlanders escorted Queen Victoria on her tour of Perthshire when she was a guest at the castle, and on her return visit two years later, they mounted the guard for the duration of her visit.
 For this, the Atholl Highlanders were presented with colours by the queen, which granted them official regiment status.
 On the Saturday of this celebratory weekend, today’s hand-picked body of local men armed with Lee-Metford rifles will parade in all their finery in front of the castle, performing a full set of drills and taking the salute from their Chieftain to the rousing sounds of the regiment’s pipe band.
 On the Sunday, the Atholl Gathering and Highland Games will take place.
 Opened by the pipes and drums, the day includes traditional games of tossing the caber, throwing the hammer and tug o’ war, as well as Highland dancing.

 To Peek in the Royal Wardrobe